opf/openproject/docs/development/concepts/wysiwyg-editor/README.md

 Here we say that we want to place the mention attributes of the ckEditor’s model as mention tags in the ckEditor’s output HTML (&lt;mention data-type=”user” data-id=”1” data-link=”/users/1” data-text=”@userName”>@userName&lt;/mention>).

-This is defined in the CkEditor plugin (MentionCaster).
+This is defined in the CkEditor plugin (```mentions-caster.js```).

-The model update of the mentions when the user adds or removes a mention is handled by the editor itself (we can’t hook into the editing upcast, only unto the data upcast called just ‘upcats’).
+The model update of the mentions when the user adds or removes a mention is handled by the editor itself (we can’t hook into the editing upcast, only into the data upcast called just ‘upcats’).

 ####5 - HTML to Markdown
 Define how the HTML mention tags are going to be represented in the markdown.
 They should be placed as strings, so we need to turn any mention element into its string representation: